smart-football-table/smart-football-table-detection/yolov3/README.md

 2) Install [OpenCV](https://docs.opencv.org/trunk/d7/d9f/tutorial_linux_install.html) sources (not lib)

 3) Clone [Darknet](https://github.com/pjreddie/darknet) (or this one [AlexeyAB-Darknet](https://github.com/AlexeyAB/darknet).
 You often read it is the better one.
-Everything below is only tested with the common solution, but most stuff should work the same.)
+Everything below is only tested with the common solution, but most stuff should work the same.
+Imporant: their readme is great for tips and information)

 #### Training